Recycling bins and boxes

 More information and feedback:

-We have a team of Resource Advisers working in the Castle DEA over the next few weeks.
+We have a team of recycling advisers working in the Castle DEA over the next few weeks.
 They’ll call to all homes in the area, explain the new scheme, and answer any queries you may have.
-They’ll also be on the street during the first few collections to provide advice and support the new trial.
+They’ll also be on the street during the first few collections to provide advice and support with the trial.

-We have also put together a document which contains more information and frequently asked questions (FAQs).
+We have put together a document which contains more information and frequently asked questions (FAQs).